The Hidden Burn Risk Of Hair-Lightening Sprays

 Which ingredients cause hair lightening?

 For what it's worth, hair lighteners are not synonymous with bleach.
-"Hair lighteners are designed to lift the color of hair by a few shades, whereas bleach is used to remove all color from hair completely," explains Haliti.
+"Hair lighteners are designed to lift the colour of hair by a few shades, whereas bleach is used to remove all colour from hair completely," explains Abby.
 "However, both hair lighteners and bleach contain hydrogen peroxide, which can strip the hair of its natural oils and cause dryness."

 Advertisement